-Medical devices are not authorised by the Danish Health and Medicines Authority.
+Medical devices are not authorised by the Danish Medicines Agency.
 They must be CE marked, before they are placed on the market.
-The Danish Health and Medicines Authority supervises the safety of medical devices.
+The Danish Medicines Agency is surveying the safety of medical devices.
 For example, by receiving incident reports concerning medical devices.

 Incident reporting form for healthcare professionals and users (in Danish only)

 The manufacturer is responsible for CE marking the product and product safety.